Beth Mead: ‘The things I’ve dealt with have made me a stronger person’

 But on Friday, Mead has the chance to return to Wembley and make her first appearance for the Lionesses in 385 days.
 It is another significant milestone, both in the resumption of her career as a footballer, and in her grieving process.
 While she has required emotional resilience, Mead is proud of her journey and believes her mum would be too.
 “Growing up I would say I was mentally quite weak,” Mead says.
 “I’d like to think the things I’ve dealt with have made me a stronger and better person.”

-Injury not only robbed the 28-year-old of a place at the World Cup, but it took away an outlet to process the loss of her mother as well.
-Instead of having that focus, Mead was limited to a repetitive cycle of rehabilitation, a routine she got through along with her Arsenal team-mate and partner Vivianne Miedema, who was sidelined along with Mead after rupturing her ACL a month after she did.
-There were dark moments during rehab but Mead says those bad days feel better now she is back on the pitch and doing what she loves.
+Injury not only robbed the 28-year-old of a place at the World Cup, it also took away an outlet in which to process the loss of her mother.
+Instead of having that focus, Mead was limited to a repetitive cycle of rehabilitation, a routine she got through along with her Arsenal teammate and partner Vivianne Miedema, who was sidelined along with Mead after rupturing her ACL a month after she did.
+There were dark moments during rehab but Mead says those bad days feel in the past now she is back on the pitch and doing what she loves.

 But Mead is back and the Lionesses have been lifted by her presence ahead of a pair of must-win fixtures against the Netherlands and Scotland.
-England manager Sarina Wiegman didn’t want to rush her return and said the forward needed more time when she named her squad for last month’s double-header against Belgium: but as Mead got minutes off the bench, and then starts, the confidence returned.
+England manager Sarina Wiegman didn’t want to rush her return and said the forward needed more time when she named her squad for last month’s double-header against Belgium.
+But as Mead got minutes off the bench, and then got starts, the confidence returned.
 “I’ve been feeling more like myself again,” she says.

 How England are in need of the return of the Euros golden boot winner.
 Defeat last month to Belgium left the Lionesses in third place in their Nations League group, with top spot required to secure a place for Great Britain at the Paris Olympics next summer.
-England, who have lacked a spark in games since the World Cup, must now beat both the Netherlands at Wembley and Scotland at Hampden while hoping other results go their way.
+(England are the country nominated to qualify for the Olympics on behalf of Team GB).
+But England, who have lacked a spark in games since the World Cup, must now beat both the Netherlands at Wembley and Scotland at Hampden while hoping other results go their way.

 Mead, who missed out on the 2020 Olympics after she was controversially left out of Hege Riise’s Team GB squad, famously sparking the form that led into the Euros the following summer, is as motivated as anyone to get the job done.
 Now she returns to the Lionesses with a renewed perspective, taking to each training session with a sense of fresh enthusiasm.
-“I feel like a kid again,” she smiled.
+“I feel like a kid again,” she says with a smile.

 After all, the thought of returning to England was Mead’s motivation during rehab.
-Now Wembley also offers a meeting that perhaps Mead could not have dared for during the dark days, the chance to face Miedema on the pitch when the Lionesses host the Netherlands, now both players have recovered from their ACLs.
+Now Wembley also offers a meeting that perhaps Mead could not have dared to hope for during the dark days: the chance to face Miedema on the pitch when the Lionesses host the Netherlands, now both players have recovered from their ACL injuries.
 Even thinking about those moments with the people who lived and breathed what Mead went through during rehabilitation is enough to make her emotional.

 Join our commenting forum